What Is Western Music

 They are all subjects of modern day western music which is alive and well.
 It is performed throughout the West, and beyond, at festivals, gatherings, opera houses, fairs, rodeos, and concert halls by men and woman troubadours, duets, trios, quartets, larger performing groups, and even symphonies.
 Western music performers, past and present, which the “main stream” is most likely familiar with include Gene Autry, The Sons of the Pioneers, Roy Rogers, Dale Evans, Rex Allen, Tex Ritter, Marty Robbins, Patsy Montana, Eddie Arnold, Johnny Western, Michael Martin Murphy, Rider’s in the Sky, and Ian Tyson.

 However, unknown to many music fans are the many popular recording artists with western material.
 This includes the Eagles’ 1973 Desperado concept album, based on the Dalton gang and the Old West.
 Well known songs from this album include “Desperado” and “Tequila Sunrise” which have become part of the American fabric.
-In addition, a major contemporary western artist that is often overlooked is Chris LeDoux.
-His music is well loved in the West by both young and old.
+In addition, a contemporary western artist that is often overlooked is Chris LeDoux.
+His music is well loved in the West by both young and old alike.
 One song he covered, “Life is a Highway,” was later recorded by Rascal Flatts, their version appearing on the popular animated movie, Cars, and is now a theme ride at Disney Land.

 Another recording artist with western material is Garth Brooks, the top selling country music artist of all time.
-Brooks is credited for exposing the world to LaDoux with the song lyrics, "a worn out tape of Chris LaDoux."
+Brooks is credited for exposing the world to LeDoux with the song lyrics, "a worn out tape of Chris LeDoux."
 Brooks has included at least one western song on each of his albums, the best known being “Wolves” written by western singer-songwriter Stephanie Davis.
 Other western songs Brooks has recorded include "The Cowboy Song," "Cowboy Bill," and "Cowboys and Angels."
 Even Elvis recorded some western music.
 In 1968 RCA issued the album Elvis Singing Flaming Star which also included “Yellow Rose of Texas.”
 The album cover has Elvis sporting a cowboy hat and is in this author's collection.

 A favorite, and perhaps the all time best selling western album, is Willie Nelson’s Red Headed Stranger issued on Columbia Records in 1975.
 This concept album is about a preacher on the run after murdering his departed wife and her lover.
 It contains another American fabric tune, “Blue Eyes Crying in the Rain,” written by Fred Rose, which has been covered innumerable times by artists from all genres but here masterfully westernized by Nelson.
 In the words of Stephen Thomas Erlewine of All Music Guide, “It was a phenomenal blockbuster…selling millions of copies, establishing Nelson as a superstar recording artist...
 For all its success…it's old-fashioned, sounding like a tale told around a cowboy campfire.”
 "Blue Eyes Crying in the Rain", released as a single previous to the album's full release became Nelson's first number one hit.